Nonary/SunshineScriptInstaller/Readme.md

      ```

-## Making Your Own Customizations
+### Customizing the Script

+### Steps to Customize
+1. Add your custom functions to the `Events.ps1` file.
+2. Implement your desired actions in the `OnStreamStart` and `OnStreamEnd` functions.
+3. Update the `-n` parameter in `Install.bat` and `Uninstall.bat` to match the name of your script.

-### Modifying Event Handlers
+### Understanding Event Handlers

-The `Events.ps1` file contains predefined PowerShell functions that serve as event handlers for specific streaming events in the Sunshine application.
-To customize the behavior of your streaming setup, you can add your own code to the following functions:
+The `Events.ps1` file includes predefined PowerShell functions that act as event handlers for specific streaming events in the Sunshine application.
+You can tailor your streaming setup by adding your own code to these functions:

-- **OnStreamStart**: This function is triggered automatically when your stream begins.
-Here, you can insert any initialization code, such as setting up your environment, logging the start time, or activating certain features in your stream setup.
+- **OnStreamStart**: This function is activated when your stream starts.
+You can add initialization code here, such as setting up your environment, logging the start time, or enabling certain features in your stream setup.

-- **OnStreamEnd**: This function is called when your stream concludes.
-It's a good place to insert cleanup code, such as deallocating resources, logging the end of the session, or sending post-stream notifications.
+- **OnStreamEnd**: This function is invoked when your stream ends.
+It's an ideal location for cleanup code, like deallocating resources, logging the end of the session, or sending post-stream notifications.

+> **Note**: Don't forget to update the script name in both `Install.bat` and `Uninstall.bat`.
+If not updated, it will default to `SunshineScriptInstaller`.

 ### Regularly Updating Your Repository